-It is the mission of the School of Education of California Baptist University, a Great Commission University, to prepare teachers of high moral character and ethical behavior to teach in the diverse schools throughout the world.
+It is the mission of the Dr. Bonnie G. Metcalf School of Education of California Baptist University, a Great Commission University, to prepare teachers of high moral character and ethical behavior to teach in diverse schools throughout the world.

 As part of the Great Commission, the faculty and staff are dedicated to their Christian responsibility outlined in Matthew 28: 19-20: